danilofeijo/soccerApi/README.md

 PS.: You can check MongoDB status by running `sudo systemctl status mongodb` on termianal.
 If everything is Ok, MongoDB should has the "Active" status.

 ## Install environment
-Open the termianal and...
+Open the terminal and...
 - Clone the repository - `git clone https://github.com/danilofeijo/soccerApi.git`
 - Install packages and their dependencies - `npm install`

 ## Start the server
-Open the termianal and...
+Open the terminal and...
 - Start the server - `npm start`

 So the server must be up and running on: **http://localhost:8081**

+## Run all the automated tests
+Open the terminal and...
+- Run the tests - `npm test`

 <!-- Links list -->
 [1]: https://expressjs.com